African countries temporarily suspend AstraZeneca vaccine | DW | 17.03.2021

 Meanwhile, WHO has urged countries to continue using the AstraZeneca vaccine as part of their vaccination strategies.

-"At this time, WHO considers that the benefits of the AstraZeneca vaccine outweigh its risks and recommends that vaccinations continue," the organisation said in a statement on Wednesday.
+"At this time, WHO considers that the benefits of the AstraZeneca vaccine outweigh its risks and recommends that vaccinations continue," the organization said in a statement on Wednesday.

 "In extensive vaccination campaigns, it is routine for countries to signal potential adverse events following immunization," the statement continued.
 "This does not necessarily mean that the events are linked to vaccination itself, but it is good practice to investigate them.
 It also shows that the surveillance system works and that effective controls are in place."